Best Ski Bindings - Feature Image

 Are lighter ski bindings better?

 Lighter ski bindings are better for touring.
-Heavier ski bindings however are more robust and usually have higher DIN settings which allows for more aggressive skiing.
+However, Heavier ski bindings are more robust and usually have higher DIN settings, allowing for more aggressive skiing.

 What should I look for in ski bindings?